Inoran: Personal life

 Inoran has two younger brothers.
 He loved playing baseball when he was in school.
 The nickname Inoran came into existence when he was playing a baseball game; he hit the ball and a fan kept shouting "Ino!
 Run!!", which sounded like "Inoran".
 He was also said to be popular among girls in his school.
 Because of his good manner and looks, Tokyo Pop contacted him to be an idol but Inoran refused.

 At age 16, Inoran became a big fan of Cipher, the guitarist and co-founder of the band D'erlanger, when he went to see one of their live concerts.
 Inoran said in an interview that Cipher is a person who has changed his life.
 Though Inoran is left-handed, he said he's more comfortable playing guitar with his right hand.
 He is also claustrophobic, this inspired him to compose the song "Claustrophobia", the B-side of Luna Sea's first single "Believe".

+Inoran described himself as someone who is always moving forward, emphasizing both artistic creation and time spent with people.
+He highlighted the importance of environment and expressed a strong value for human connection.